Covid 19 Delta outbreak: Upper Hutt emergency council meeting over vaccination pass requirement at facilities - NZ Herald

 "That's what I'll be doing and I hope I'm in the majority here because I believe it's the right thing to do."

-Lower Hutt Mayor Campbell Barry told the Herald he is "really disappointed" at the lack of cohesion among the councils.
+Lower Hutt Mayor Campbell Barry told the Herald he was "really disappointed" at the lack of cohesion among the councils.

 "It makes no sense to have inconsistency across those areas.
 I'd like to see consistency because as we know, our communities move across areas."